 Manufacturing overhead cost:

 Manufacturing costs other than direct materials and direct labor are categorized as manufacturing overhead cost (also known as factory overhead costs).
-It usually includes indirect materials, indirect labor, salary of supervisor, lighting, heat and insurance cost of factory etc. Usually, manufacturing overhead costs cannot be easily traced to individual units of finished products.
+They usually include indirect materials, indirect labor, salary of supervisor, lighting, heat and insurance cost of factory etc. Mosly, manufacturing overhead costs cannot be easily traced to individual units of finished products.